evaletolab/node-postfinance/README.md

         });
     });
 ```
+#Configuration Back-End (PostFinance)
+ You must use your account details, which you have received from PostFinance in order to log into http://e-payment.postfinance.ch
+##Global transaction parameter
+* create an API user
+* cehck SHA256
+* check UTF-8
+* update the ECI value for your usage
+* use same password for all the SHA-SIGN

+##Data and origin verification
+* ...

+##Transaction feedback
+* ...

+###Direct HTTP-server-to-server request
+* ...

 ## Using the ``check`` as AMD module in browsers

 The `lib/check.js`` module contains generic functions for performing various